 Fact Sheet: The Obama Presidential Archives

-The Obama Foundation is proud to be working in partnership with the National Archives and Records Administration (NARA) to lay the foundation for enhanced public access and engagement with the archives of the Obama presidency.
-Some of the key elements of our work together include:
+The Obama Foundation is committed to supporting the National Archives and Records Administration (NARA) to lay the foundation for enhanced public access and engagement with the archives of the Obama presidency.

-Obama presidential records will become subject to Freedom of Information Act (FOIA) requests on January 20, 2022 and NARA will make these records available under the same standards and practices under which NARA has always administered records in accordance with the Presidential Records Act.
+Obama presidential records will become subject to Freedom of Information Act (FOIA) requests on January 20, 2022 and NARA will make presidential records available under the same standards and practices under which NARA has always administered records in accordance with the Presidential Records Act (PRA).

 A Library for the Digital Age

-NARA has said that, considering the increasing volume of born-digital records, NARA’s plan to make the Obama Presidential library digital aligns with changes in the expectations of the public that its holdings be available free and online.
+Considering the increasing volume of born-digital records, NARA’s plan to make the Obama Presidential library digital aligns with changes in the expectations of the public that NARA’s holdings be available free and online.
 It also fits squarely with NARA’s new Strategic Plan to in part “maximize NARA’s value to the nation.”

-A fully digital archives has the potential to enable broader access to the records, as it not only means free, online access but lays the foundation for using technology to enhance search and engagement capabilities.
-The Foundation and NARA have committed to working together to explore and pursue innovative ways to connect and leverage the records—a long-term goal of the Obama Foundation, in line with our overall civic engagement mission.
+A fully digital archive has the potential to enable broader access to the records, as it not only means free, online access but lays the foundation for using technology to enhance search and engagement capabilities.
+The Foundation is committed to supporting NARA in exploring new ways to make the records digitally accessible – a long-term goal of the Obama Foundation, in line with our overall civic engagement mission.

 While primary access to the records will be digital, researchers will have access to original documents according to NARA’s existing policy: where an access copy has been made (whether digital, paper, or microfilm), NARA will make originals available in existing NARA research rooms if and when a researcher identifies a compelling need to work with an original.
-That policy will apply to the Obama records as well.

-The Obama Presidential Center Museum will tell the story of President Obama’s historic path to the presidency framed within the larger story of American history, including a spotlight on Chicago’s prominent role in the civil rights movement and its history of community engagement.
-It will focus on President Obama’s eight years in office, featuring exhibits about the events, policies, accomplishments—and challenges—of the Obama presidency, rooted in the larger discussion about democracy and the role of government that our nation has been having since its founding.
+The Obama Presidential Center will tell the story of President Obama’s historic path to the presidency framed within the larger story of American history, including a spotlight on Chicago’s prominent role in the civil rights movement and its history of community engagement.
+The Museum will focus on President Obama’s eight years in office, featuring exhibits about the events, policies, accomplishments—and challenges—of the Obama presidency, rooted in the larger discussion about democracy and the role of government and civic action that our nation has been immersed in since its founding.

-While the Museum itself will be paid for and managed by the Foundation, a substantial number of the records and artifacts on display will be lent to the Foundation by NARA, allowing visitors to engage with presidential items as they do at other NARA-run presidential museums.
-This could include items such as President Obama’s major speeches and the White House state china service.
-These loaned records and artifacts will be subject to NARA’s standards for the display of any NARA record or artifact.
-Some examples from the NARA-controlled archives will appear physically (e.g., on display in cases) or digitally (e.g., inclusion in a variety of audio-visual programs).
+While the Museum itself will be paid for and managed by the Foundation, a substantial number of the records and artifacts on display will be on loan to the Foundation by NARA, allowing visitors to engage with presidential items as they do at other NARA-run presidential museums.

 The Museum’s collections and curatorial staff is determining plans to provide research access to any items collected by the Obama Presidential Center Museum.

 Many prominent research collections and museums are managed by private institutions for the benefit of the general public, not private gain.
 The Obama Foundation, a 501(c)(3) nonprofit, nonpartisan organization, will take this approach.
-The Foundation takes its public history and education responsibilities very seriously and is working with outside experts, including NARA, to ensure the Museum presents the story of the Obama presidency in all its complexity.
+The Foundation takes its public history and education responsibilities seriously and is working with outside experts to ensure the Museum presents the story of the Obama presidency in all its complexity.

 For more about the Obama Presidential Center, please click here.

-The Obama Foundation will pay for the construction and operating costs of the Museum.
+A: The Obama Foundation will pay for the construction and operating costs of the Museum.
 The Museum’s exhibitions will incorporate originals and surrogates (physical and digital) of archival materials that are under NARA’s control, such as paper copies of presidential speeches or bills signed into law by President Obama.
-Museum exhibits will include a range of objects from our own collections, or from other institutions, alongside those on loan from NARA’s holdings.
+Museum exhibits will include a range of objects from the Obama Foundation’s own collections, or from other institutions, alongside those on loan from NARA’s holdings.
 The inaugural core exhibits are curated by the Obama Foundation’s Museum Team in collaboration with the design team at Ralph Appelbaum Associates, subject matter experts, and other content advisors.

-We are not privatizing the Presidential Library system nor the collections housed and administered by NARA’s Obama Presidential Library.
-On the contrary, the Foundation is funding the digitization of NARA-owned and-controlled records.
+A: We are not privatizing the Presidential Library system nor the collections housed and administered by NARA’s Obama Presidential Library.
+On the contrary, the Foundation is supporting the digitization of NARA-owned-and-controlled records.
 Just as with other Presidential Libraries, NARA will have a staff dedicated to preserving, reviewing, and providing access to the Presidential Records of the Obama Administration.
-They will help the public, including historians and other scholars, find and access the born-digital and digitized records.
+They will help the public, including historians and other scholars, find and access the records.